 All fraternities and sororities at Keene State College must be affiliated with a/n inter/national organization.
 The support provided by a/n inter/national affiliation will assist Greek chapters in their organizational development, contribute to their leadership and community opportunities, and push them to reach their personal and organizational goals.

-All chapters, including new groups and those that wish to re-affiliate with the College, will follow a structured process administered by the Student Center.
+All chapters, including new groups and those that wish to re-affiliate with the College, will follow a structured process administered by the Office of Student Involvement.
 Questions about this process should be directed to the Coordinator of Fraternity & Sorority Life and Student Leadership.
 Affiliation with a/n inter/national Greek organization will also be a requirement for any group that re-affiliates.

 Some of the benefits of an affiliation with a/n inter/national organization include: